 9.1.
 Regular Backups

-Schedule regular data backups to an external drive or cloud storage service.
+Establish periodic cyclic data backups to an external storage device or a cloud storage service.

 9.2.
 Ransomware Protection